Already have a database of customers outside of Shopify or Customer Fields? No problem!

 Here’s a step-by-step guide on how to use the app's import tool:

-Examine the CSV file you will be importing, so you can remove any anomalies and fix any mistakes and/or poorly formatted data.
+• Examine the CSV file you will be importing, make sure to remove any anomalies and fix any mistakes and/or poorly formatted data.

-Make sure that the first row of each column represents a data column name (e.g. First name, Last name, Email, etc.).
-Please note that the app's CSV tool requires a unique email to be assigned to each customer, so make sure you have at least one column in the CSV that includes the customer's email address.
+• Make sure that the first row of each column represents a data column name (e.g. First name, Last name, Email, etc.).
+Please note that the app's CSV tool requires a unique identifier to be assigned to each customer, you can use either email address, phone number, or Shopify ID for updating existing customers.

 Pro-tip: You can download an example CSV file using the button below:

-Select the CSV file from your computer using the popup that appears, and click the 'Upload' button to continue.
+• Select 'From a .csv', click 'Next', then upload the file from your computer and click the 'Upload' button to continue.

-After the file has been uploaded, you'll need to map the columns from the CSV to the relevant data columns you've set up in the app.
-The app will try to automatically map fields based on the column names, but you are welcome to adjust the mapping if needed.
+• After the file has been uploaded, you'll need to map the columns from the CSV to the relevant data columns you've set up in the app.
+The app will try to automatically map fields based on the column names, but you are welcome to adjust the mapping as needed.

-Once you've finished mapping, click the 'IMPORT CUSTOMERS' button and the importing process will begin.
-Keep in mind that the amount of time needed for the import to complete is dependent on the number of customers & data columns that are being processed.
+• Once you've finished mapping, click the 'Start import' button and the importing process will begin.
+Keep in mind that the amount of time needed for the import to complete is dependent on the number of customers & columns that are being processed.

 Updating existing customers

-It's important to understand that existing customer records will be automatically updated using the customer's email address as the unique identifier.
+It's important to understand that existing customer records will be automatically updated if a customer already exists with the same unique identifier.
 This means that if you upload a CSV file that contains an email address that is already on file for an existing customer, then the data for that existing customer record will be updated.

 If you do not wish to overwrite a certain piece of data for existing customers, then make sure that you "skip" that particular column when mapping the CSV file.